 Educate the public on stigma and stereotypes of people with disabilities with a focus on breaking down myths.

-Encourage others to be allies of people with disabilities, by identifying and committing to actions they can take on an individual level to end this stigma.
+Empower others to be allies of people with disabilities, by identifying and committing to actions they can take on an individual level to end this stigma.

 Stigma of people with disabilities is a deeply rooted cultural bias in the United States and worldwide that affects the lives of people with disabilities in a number of ways and takes on various forms of stereotypes.
 These stereotypes depict people with disabilities, not for what they can contribute, but as a burden on society that needs to be ‘cured’ or ‘pitied’; an individual who is not capable of independently achieving success.
 Portrayal of people with disabilities as individuals who are cursed, dependent, or if they do achieve common-place goals, as a superhuman inspiration for “normal” people.
 From these stereotypes rise behavioral responses in society that continue to create barriers for people with disabilities, including condescension, blaming, and social avoidance that results in a lack of opportunity for employment and increased instances of bullying in children and young adults.